Ablation: Artificial intelligence

 In artificial intelligence (AI), especially machine learning, ablation is the removal of a component of an AI system.
 The term is by analogy with biology: removal of components of an organism.

 Biology

 Biological ablation is the removal of a biological structure or functionality.

 Genetic ablation is another term for gene silencing, in which gene expression is abolished through the alteration or deletion of genetic sequence information.
 In cell ablation, individual cells in a population or culture are destroyed or removed.
 Both can be used as experimental tools, as in loss-of-function experiments.

+Medicine

+In medicine, ablation is the removal of a part of biological tissue, usually by surgery.
+Surface ablation of the skin (dermabrasion, also called resurfacing because it induces regeneration) can be carried out by chemicals (chemoablation), by lasers (laser ablation), by freezing (cryoablation), or by electricity (fulguration).
+Its purpose is to remove skin spots, aged skin, wrinkles, thus rejuvenating it.
+Surface ablation is also employed in otolaryngology for several kinds of surgery, such as the one for snoring.

+The term is also often used in the context of laser ablation, a process in which a laser breaks a material's molecular bonds.
+For a laser to ablate tissues, the power density or fluence must be high, otherwise thermocoagulation occurs, which is simply thermal vaporization of the tissues.

+In cardiology, Radiofrequency ablation (RFA) can be used to treat a variety of cardiac arrhythmia such as supraventricular tachycardia, Wolff–Parkinson–White syndrome (WPW), ventricular tachycardia, and more recently as management of atrial fibrillation.